COLUMN-U.S. set to get more accurate oil production data: Kemp

 Section 13(b) states: “All persons owning or operating facilities or business premises who are engaged in any phase of energy supply or major energy consumption shall make available to the administrator such information and periodic reports, records, documents, and other data ... as the administrator may prescribe by regulation or order.”

-Sampling tends to concentrate on larger business that account for most oil and gas production, refining, storage and consumption, and have the resources to fill in the forms without too much effort.
+Sampling tends to concentrate on larger businesses that account for most oil and gas production, refining, storage and consumption, and have the resources to fill in the forms without too much effort.

 Surveys work well for oil refining and imports because there are fewer than 150 refineries in the United States (and many companies own more than one refinery).
 The number of oil importers and stockholders is not much higher.
 So surveying oil imports, refinery throughput and stock levels is comparatively straightforward.

-There are very many more oil and gas producers: around 13,000 well operators, according to the Independent Petroleum Association of America.
-The bulk of oil and gas production is produced by a small number of big operators, with the remainder produced by a multitude of small firms, who fiercely dislike federal bureaucracy.
+There are many more oil and gas producers: around 13,000 well operators, according to the Independent Petroleum Association of America.
+The bulk of oil and gas production comes from a small number of big operators, with the rest produced by a multitude of small firms, who fiercely dislike federal bureaucracy.

-Below the federal level, every state requires well operators to file production records so that taxes can be assessed and the well can be regulated properly.
-EIA has relied on these records to compile its own estimates of national oil production without conducting its own survey.
+Below the federal level, every state requires well operators to file production records so that taxes can be assessed and the well regulated properly.
+The EIA has relied on these records to compile its own estimates of national oil production without conducting its own survey.

 Texas, which accounts for more than one-third of national production, takes on average 29 months to finalise its output numbers, and production typically increases 40 percent between the volume initially reported and the final figure.

-Long delays in collecting state data did not cause major estimating errors in the late 1990s and early 2000s when nationwide production was declining but only very slowly and did not change by much from one month or one year to the next.
+Long delays in collecting state data did not cause major estimating errors in the late 1990s and early 2000s, when nationwide production was declining but only very slowly, and did not change much from one month or one year to the next.

-But since 2008, national output has risen and been changing much more rapidly, and the data collection delays are causing major estimation problems.
-EIA has responded with plans to launch its own monthly survey of oil and condensate production.
+But since 2008, national output has risen and been changing much more rapidly, and the data-collection delays are causing major estimation problems.
+The EIA has responded with plans to launch its own monthly survey of oil and condensate production.

-EIA already collects on data natural gas production on a monthly basis via Form EIA-914 sent to a sample of approximately 240 well operators.
+The EIA already collects data on natural gas production on a monthly basis via Form EIA-914, sent to a sample of about 240 well operators.

-The agency has proposed increasing the coverage of Form EIA-914 to expand the coverage of gas production from 6 to 14 states/areas and to include oil production in 20 states/areas for the first time.
-EIA will also ask respondents about the gravity of the oil they produce.
+The agency has proposed increasing the scope of Form EIA-914 to expand the coverage of gas production from six to 14 more states/areas and to include oil production in 20 states/areas for the first time.
+The EIA will also ask respondents about the gravity of the oil they produce.

 Oil and gas producers would have 40 days from the end of the reporting month in which to file their production data.

-The annual cost to the federal government of administering the enhanced programme is estimated at under $1 million while EIA estimates it will take each respondent about four hours per month to collect the information, fill in and file the forms.
-(Editing by David Evans)
+The annual cost to the federal government of administering the enhanced programme is estimated at under $1 million, while the EIA estimates it will take each respondent four hours per month to collect the information, fill in and file the forms.
+(Editing by Dale Hudson)